 “The impending death of fiat currencies and what you can do to not only survive the collapse but prosper massively in the transition to a more peaceful, prosperous new world.”

 Jeff Berwick Born was in Canada but is “just a human being”.
 He sailed around the world and visited over 100 countries, until his boat sank in El Salvador.
-He had a company that was worth $240m at tech bubble peak and a week later was worth almost nothing.
+He had a company that was worth $240m at the tech bubble peak and a week later was worth almost nothing.

 He just couldn’t get a decent answer from anyone as to why this happened other than “sometimes it just happens” so went around the world and found out about Austrian Economics.
 Became a libertarian and Doug Casey became his mentor.